danielepantaleone/ioq3-UrT/README.md

 * added position save/load: fixed permanent position save/load not working in game module
 * added server-side ghosting feature: fix partial entity collision in jump mode
 * added custom mapcycle parsing utility
+* added flood protect fix: allow 2 reliable client commands every 1.5 seconds
+* added new algorithm for mapcycle parsing: attempt to fix the mapcycle routine which restarts map selection from the beginning of the mapcycle file when the nextmap is changed manually (using RCON or after a callvote)
 * added `tell` command: send a private message to a specific client
-* added flood protect fix: allow 2 reliable client commands every 1.5 seconds
 * added RCON `teleport` command: teleport a specific client to another location
 * added RCON `position` command: retrieve client world coordinates
 * added RCON `sendclientcommand` command: send a reliable command as a specific client